-I am an interdisciplinary scientist with a background in computational microscopy and bioimaging.
-My research interests are at the hardware-software-wetware interface where optical instrumentation, computing and informatics and biology come together to answer important biomedical questions.
+I am an interdisciplinary scientist with a background in quantitative microscopy and bioimage analysis.
+My research interests are at the hardware-software-wetware interface where optics, informatics and biology come together to answer fundamental biological questions.

 For an idea of my experience and skills please take a look at my extended CV here.

-I am currently a Postdoctoral Research Assistant at the University of Glasgow where I work with Dr Jonathan Taylor on in vivo light sheet microscopy of the beating zebrafish heart.
+I am currently am EPSRC Doctoral Prize Research Fellow at the University of Glasgow where I work on in vivo light sheet microscopy and graph theory analyses of retinal waves in zebrafish, spontaneous activity in the developing retina.
 Find out more about my research…

-If you would like more detailed information about my research or teaching, or would like to chat about something, you can contact me.
+If you would like more detailed information about my research, teaching or science policy, or would like to chat about something, you can contact me.